kijiproject/kiji/kijiproject.github.com/_posts/userguide/1.0.0-rc2/2012-01-01-tool-reference.md

 TODO: Document the format of the files specifying split keys.
 -->

-## Deleting tables: `delete-table`<a id="ref.delete-table"> </a>
+## Deleting tables, rows, and cells: `delete`<a id="ref.delete"> </a>

-The `delete-table` command will delete a KijiSchema table definition, and drop all rows which were in the table.
+The `delete` command will delete a KijiSchema table, row, or cell, and drop all values which were in them.
-This command has two mandatory arguments:
+This command has one mandatory argument:

 *  `--table=<table-name>`
-   - Specifies the name of the table to delete.
+   - The name of the table from which to delete.
+If specified without --row, the entire table will be deleted.

+And several optional arguments:

+*  `--row=<row-name>`
+   - The name of the row from which to delete values.
+If specified without --family, all values in the row will be deleted.

+*  `--family=<family-name>`
+   - The name of the family from which to delete values.
+If specified without --qualifier, all values in the row and family will be deleted. (requires a specified row)

+*  `--qualifier=<column-name>`
+   - The name of a column qualifier from which to delete values.
+If specified without a timestamp or --most-recent, all values in the cell will be deleted.
+     (requires a specified family)

+*  `--upto-timestamp=<long>`
+   - The timestamp at or before which all values will be deleted. (requires a specified row)

+*  `--exact-timestamp=<long>`
+   - The timestamp at which to delete a value.
+     (requires a specified row, family, and qualifier)

+*  `--most-recent`
+   - Set to delete the most recent value of a cell.
+     (requires a specified row, family, and qualifier)

 *  `--confirm`
-   - Must be set to perform the table deletion without interactive confirmation.
+   - Set to perform the deletions without interactive confirmation.

-It also accepts an optional `--kiji=<kiji-uri>` argument to specify the address of the installed Kiji instance from which to delete the table.

-Flushing tables: `flush-table`<a id="ref.flush-table"> </a>
+## Flushing tables: `flush-table`<a id="ref.flush-table"> </a>
 --------------------------------------------------------

 The `flush-table` command will instruct HBase to